MilkyTheProgrammer/MilkyTheProgrammer/README.md

 ## Hi there! 👋

-I'm a software developer with expertise in C# and Javascript.
+I'm a software developer with expertise in C# and JavaScript.
 I'm passionate about creating efficient and scalable solutions to complex problems.
 I have experience in developing desktop applications, game engines, and web applications.

 ### Skills